numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 **Motivation:**

-When storing a single value in an array or taking it out of the array, a conversion must be made from the low-level representation to the Python object describing the scalar value.
+When storing a single value in an array or taking it out of the array, it is necessary to coerce (convert) it to and from the low-level representation inside the array.

 **Description:**